dethbird/deletedelete-api/README.md

-tracker-api
+deltedelete-api
 ===========

-API for the activity tracker!
+API for DeleteDelete apps